Spades Labour Hire - FIELD MANUAL

 If you manage workers in the construction business, consider it as a suggestion to implement in your company/or team.

-This being said, here are the things you should know:
+✅This being said, here are the things you should know:

 As soon as you receive your next job details, here's a quick checklist for you to follow to make sure you’re all set for the job.

-Do you have the requirements?
+Be sure you have the minimum requirements.

 Even though we keep a good record of a worker's skills and capabilities, you are the only one that completely understands your limitations and knows your previous experience.

-This means that once you receive the job details and description, you should only accept the jobs that you’re 100% sure you can deliver.
+⚠️This means that once you receive the job details and description, you should only accept the jobs that you’re 100% sure you can deliver.

-✅Furthermore, do not accept work if you are not feeling well.
+✅Furthermore, DO NOT accept work if you are not feeling well.
 It may cause you to delay your recovery.

-Check the job address in Google Maps
+Always check the job address in Google Maps.

 Be sure that you have enough time to travel and if you need to leave early or arrive late, let your allocator and your job site supervisor know as soon as possible.